 The promenade is paved and wheelchair accessible for most.
 Some parts have fairly steep slopes, making it challenging for someone if alone.
 However, another path that runs parallel to the parking lot is nearly level and is an option to avoid the steep sections but doesn’t have a view.
 Additionally, natural elements erode parts of the walkway so roll with caution.
 The views of Crater Lake at the promenade are the best you will get in the park outside of driving around it, but there is still more to see in this National Park.
 Remember, being a National Park means free admission for permanently disabled U.S. citizens with the lifetime Golden Access Pass.

-One of the longest wheelchair accessible hiking trails is the Godfrey Glen Trail, which is a 1 mile loop with a grade no higher 9%.
-The trail itself that travels through an old-growth forest with views on the canyon is packed dirt with a few minimally soft spots.
-When it’s wet it becomes muddy and much more challenging but with little to no moisture many manual wheelchairs will be able to enjoy this trail.
+One of the longest wheelchair accessible hiking trails is the Godfrey Glen Trail, which is a 1-mile loop with a grade no higher than 9%.
+The trail itself which travels through an old-growth forest with views of the canyon is packed dirt with a few minimally soft spots.
+When it’s wet it becomes muddy and much more challenging but with little to no moisture, many manual wheelchairs will be able to enjoy this trail.
 Power wheelchairs will have no difficulties.